 Georgetown University College of Arts & Sciences draws on a dynamic tradition of education, characterized by an optimistic Christian humanism and commitment to responsibility and social action.
 The College seeks to encourage the development of your critical powers, respect for tradition and human reason, and an appreciation of life and all its endeavors

 One of the central tenets being at Georgetown is understanding our approach to education, cura personalis.
 It is our mission that of all our students be stewards of improving humanity, empathize and help others as you seek knowledge to self improve.

 Faculty of Languages and Linguistics (FLL) help to educate students in a well-developed program of studies, to evaluate ideas and values from a humanistic and a theoretical/critical perspective.
 The aim is to produce graduates who are sensitive to the needs of the world community, open to exploring new ways to improve life, and ready to approach problems with an intercultural perspective.

 The liberal arts curriculum at the Georgetown University College of Arts & Sciences cultivates the intellectual skills of perception, analysis, interpretation, and expression, which sustain a life of curiosity, creativity, and responsiveness to the needs of both individuals and communities.

 Georgetown University College of Arts & Sciences offers Bachelor of Arts (A.B.) and Bachelor of Science (B.S.) degrees in over 40 majors.

 The study of philosophy, theology, languages, history, literature, and the arts are among the oldest components of university education and compel us to transcend our experiential, cultural, and temporal limitations.
-The study of social sciences fortifies compassion and understanding with the knowledge necessary to hope and believe that we can become agents for the common welfare on a global scale.
+Our humanities programs expose students to rich traditions of thought, spirituality, and expression from across the world in an effort to understand what it means to be human.